giantswarm/docs/src/content/general/organizations/index.md

 - Isolating teams, business units, or even legal entities.

 At Giant Swarm, for example, we run several shared installations where we allow different customers access to a single organization only, usually before they get their own installation.
-This way we can ensure that each customer, while using the same management cluster, can only access their own clusters and other resources.
+This way we can ensure that each customer, while using the same management cluster, can only access their own workload clusters and resources.

 ### Visual overview {#intro-visual}